 The new draft approach takes into consideration trends around more people accessing information about planning services online.
 You can comment on the draft document until 5pm on 15 January.
 Comments received will help to inform the final approach to be agreed by the Council next year.
-Click here to find out more about the draft document and take part in the consultation.
+The consultation is now closed.

 Please note that we will publish comments received on this website.